jmalmin/slatefire-infinity-docs/Installs/Installs.md

  # Installs
 **master installs**

 The Master server will need basic software installed to allow it to be able to communicate to all node servers.
-For the most part these installations will be completed as a sudo user and will not include any changes to
+For the most part these installations will be completed as a sudo user and will not make any changes to existing programs on the Centos or Window systems.

  1. Install expect for Centos 7 as sudo user.